 Apart from the more objective criteria such as image characteristics, four highly subjective criteria that will guide the selection of the appropriate path are also proposed:

-Desired Objective: The objective may be to visualize the hair bundle stereocilium in its complexity and to determine and examine the shape of the object (Figure 4E1), or to create a simplified (abstracted) ball and stick model that is built into the density map and allows a fast counting and measuring of the geometrical objects (filament length, distance and number of connections) (Figure 4E2).
+Desired Objective: The objective may be to visualize the hair bundle stereocilium in its complexity and to determine and examine the shape of the object (Figure 4E1), or to create a simplified and abstracted ball and stick model that is built into the density map and allows a fast counting and measuring of the geometrical objects (filament length, distance and number of connections) (Figure 4E2).

-The feature morphology can be highly irregular and complex like cells, such as cell-cell interaction zones (Figure 4F1), somewhat similarly shaped with some variation, such as mitochondria (Figure 4F2), or more or less identically shaped, such as actin filaments and cross links in a hair bundle in longitudinal orientation (Figure 4F3).
+The feature morphology can be highly irregular and complex like cells, such as cell-cell interaction zones (Figure 4F1), somewhat similarly shaped with some variation, such as mitochondria (Figure 4F2), or mostly identically shaped, such as actin filaments and cross links in a hair bundle in longitudinal orientation (Figure 4F3).

-The proportion of the feature of interest (population density) is important, as one may want to segment all features in a 3D data set, as is the case for plant cell walls (Figure 4G1), or only a tiny fraction of the cellular volume as is the case of mitochondria in a cellular scene (Figure 4G2).
-Depending on the size of the data set and the percentage of volume that requires segmentation, it can be most efficient to use manual approaches, or in other cases (where one is interested in a variety of features) there is simply no alternative to using semi-automated segmentation approaches.
+The proportion of the feature of interest (population density) is important, as one may want to segment all features in a 3D data set, as is the case for plant cell walls (Figure 4G1), or only a tiny fraction of the cellular volume as is the case of mitochondria in a heterogeneous cellular scene (Figure 4G2).
+Depending on the size of the data set and the percentage of volume that requires segmentation, it may be most efficient to use manual approaches.
+In other cases, such as when one is interested in a variety of features, there is simply no alternative to using semi-automated segmentation approaches.

-Another key subjective criterion is the amount of resources one is willing to invest into the segmentation/feature extraction and how much fidelity is required to answer a biological question.
-One may want and need to quantify a feature’s volumetric parameters (such as size, volume, surface area, length, distance from other features, etc.), in which case more care may be needed to get accurate quantitative information (Figure 4H1), or may be merely trying to snap a picture of its 3D shape (Figure 4H2).
+Another key subjective criterion is the amount of resources one is willing to invest into the segmentation process and what level of fidelity is required to answer a biological question.
+One may want and need to quantify a feature’s volumetric parameters (such as size, volume, surface area, length, distance from other features, etc.), in which case more care may be needed to obtain accurate quantitative information (Figure 4H1), or the purpose may be to merely snap a picture of its 3D shape (Figure 4H2).
 In an ideal world where resources are unlimited, one clearly would not want to make any compromises but rather opt for the most accurate path of user-assisted manual feature extraction.
-While this can work for many data sets, 3D volumes in the very near future will be in the order of 10k by 10k by 10k or higher, and manual segmentation will no longer be able to play a prominent role in such an enormous space.
+While this can work for many data sets, in the near future 3D volumes will be in the order of 10k by 10k by 10k or higher, and manual segmentation will no longer be able to play a prominent role in segmenting such an enormous space.
 Depending on the complexity of the data and other data characteristics, semi-automated segmentation may become a necessity.

-In Figure 5, the segmentation approaches are compared for their strengths and limitations.
-The personal aims and image characteristics identified in Figure 4 that best fit each approach are outlined as well.
-Figure 6 applies these personal aims and image characteristics to each of the six datasets, exemplifying how to triage data and decide on the best approach.
+In Figure 5, strengths and limitations are briefly listed for the four segmentation approaches.
+The personal aims and image characteristics identified in Figure 4 that can pair with each approach are outlined as well.
+In Figure 6, the personal aims and image characteristics of the six datasets exemplify how to triage data and decide on the best approach.
 Both Figure 5 and 6 are expanded upon in the discussion.

 FIGURE LEGENDS

 Figure 1: Workflow for biological imaging reconstruction and analysis.
 This chart gives an overview of the various steps taken to collect and process images collected by tomography, focused ion beam SEM, and serial block face SEM.
 Raw data collection results in 2D tilt series or serial sections.
 These 2D image sets must be aligned and reconstructed into 3D, then filtered in order to reduce noise and enhance the contrast of features of interest.
-Finally, the data can be segmented and analyzed by four methods, ultimately resulting in a 3D model.
+Finally, the data can be segmented and analyzed, ultimately resulting in a 3D model.